Vasi012/To-the-moon-and-back/README.md

 Acceptance Criteria:

--	It should be clear to the user that this is a game, what it is about and how to play.
+-	It should be clear to the user that this is a game what it is about and how to play.

 Implementation:

--	The layout, use of colour and in game narrative will all be designed to immerse the user into the game world.
+-	The layout, use of colour and game narrative will all be designed to immerse the user into the game world.
 Conveying a sense of fun to the user throughout the interactions with the game.
 Instructions on how to play will be available at the start of the game, along with clear prompts and validation for each user input.

 ### User story: